YunoHost-Apps/domoticz_ynh/doc/DISCLAIMER.md

 * And more ...

 **Shipped version:** Always the last stable one.
-The last compiled version is retrieved from [this directory](https://releases.domoticz.com/releases/?dir=./beta) during install
+The last compiled version is retrieved from [this directory](https://releases.domoticz.com/releases/?dir=./beta) during install.
-Once installed, **updates from the uptream app are managed from within the app.**.
+Once installed, **updates from the uptream app are managed from within the app**.
 Yunohost upgrade script will only upgrade the Yunohost package.

 The MQTT broker mosquitto is integrated into the package.
 It requires its own domain or subdomain.
 It's an optional setting: during install if you set the same domaine as your main app domain, it won't be installed.